-If you’ve already removed the nest from where you found it, that’s okay.
+If you’ve already removed the baby raccoons from the den site, it does not mean that they are automatically orphaned.
 The mother raccoon will probably still come back for her babies.

 To keep the baby raccoons safe while you figure out how to help them, put the raccoons in a small cardboard box with a soft towel or t-shirt.
-Even on a warm day babies can get cold, so give them a heat source:
+Even on a warm day or indoors, babies can get cold and even hypothermic, so give them a direct heat source.

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute